ALRW/dayAsADev/courseSections/section7.md

 Ok so we have our starting requirements, but maybe you're thinking "*how am I going to get from the simple page with a bit of text to a pristine looking webpage?*" :confused: that is to say, this looks like a rather large jump in task size.
 This is a common theme for developers so it is worth discussing now.
 A developer produces the best results when faced with a small narrowly defined piece of work.
 However, we live in the real world and as this task demonstrates we need to be able to deliver.
 So mentally we need to break down the work into smaller bite-size chunks that we can easily reason about and therefore complete.

-You may have heard developers talk about **Front end** and **Back end** - the terminology may sound a little dodgy but this is an example of this kind of *breaking down* that allows us to reason about seperate parts of the same task.
-Concretely, you have already done both front-end and back end development.
+You may have heard developers talk about **Front-end** and **Back-end** - the terminology may sound a little dodgy but this is an example of this kind of *breaking down* that allows us to reason about seperate parts of the same task.
+Concretely, you have already done both front-end and back-end development.
 When you created your ruby program:

 ```ruby
 get '/' do